 - Incorrect: "Web applications are becoming more powerful by adding features, such as audio and video manipulation, and allowing access to raw data using WebSockets."

-Hyphenated compounds should be used when the last letter of the prefix is a vowel and is the same as the first letter of the root.
+Compound words should be hyphenated only when the last letter of the prefix is a vowel and is the same as the first letter of the root.

 Use American-English spelling.

 In general, use the first entry at Dictionary.com, unless that entry is listed as a variant spelling or as being primarily used in a non-American form of English.
-For example, if you look up "behaviour"(with a additional u added to the American standard form), you find the phrase "Chiefly British" followed by a link to the American standard form, "behavior".
-Do not use variant spellings.
+For example, if you look up "behaviour"(with an additional u added to the American standard form), you find the phrase "Chiefly British" followed by a link to the American standard form, "behavior".
+Do not use variant spelling.

 These are our recommendations for using certain technical terms:

 HTML elements: Use "elements" to refer to HTML and XML elements, rather than "tags".
 In addition, they should almost always be wrapped in "<>", and should be in the

 <code>style.
 When you reference a given element for the first time in a section, you should use the